CLR ETW Providers

 The runtime provider raises events, depending on which keywords (categories of events) are enabled.
 For example, you can collect loader events by enabling the

-Event tracking for Windows (ETW) events are logged into a file that has an .etl extension, which can later be post-processed in comma-separated value (.csv) files as needed.
+Event Tracing for Windows (ETW) events are logged into a file that has an .etl extension, which can later be post-processed in comma-separated value (.csv) files as needed.
 For information about how to convert the .etl file to a .csv file, see Controlling .NET Framework Logging.

 The Runtime Provider